LiamMarrinan/Latin102/Quiz-2.md

 **English Relative Clauses**

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
->The brothers, who came to the wedding with Eurytion, were violent Centaurs.
+>The brothers, with whom Eurytion came to the wedding, were violent Centaurs.

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 >Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.